cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 # Introduction

-> TODO Clean up references
+> XXX Clean up references

-> TODO Harmonize author comment convention
+> XXX Harmonize author comment convention

-> TODO Finish security considerations
+> XXX Finish security considerations

 The ubiquity of the Internet makes it an ideal platform for measurement of large-scale phenomena, whether public health trends or the behavior of computer